-If you have previously bought a home you probably already have an understanding of earnest money.
-But as a first time home buyer, it can be confusing.
+If you have previously bought a home you probably already have an understanding of what an earnest money deposit is and how it works.
+But as a first time home buyer, it can be very confusing.

 Sometimes you will hear the term good faith deposit, home deposit or escrow money as well.
 They all mean the same thing as earnest money deposit.
 The terms are often used interchangeably with each other and are essentially the same thing.

 Definition of Earnest Money

 The earnest money definition is quite simple.
-Earnest or good faith deposits are usually submitted with a contract on a home purchase.
+Earnest money or good faith deposits are usually submitted with a contract on a home purchase.

-It shows you are earnest, or you are serious in mind and the matter is of grave importance to you.
+It shows you are earnest, or you are serious in mind and the matter is of grave importance to you by willing to have the seller hold a the earnest money during the escrow period on a home.

 You are showing the home seller you are willing to put some skin in the game and are acting in good faith by giving earnest money with a contract.
 Your deposit shows you are serious about buying the seller’s house.